Ultimate Parma Real Estate Investing Guide for 2026

 Economy

-In Parma, the median household income is .
-Statewide, the household median amount of income is , and all over the nation, it’s .
+Parma has reported a median household income of .
+Across the state, the household median amount of income is , and nationally, it's .

-The economic description of Parma includes a general poverty rate of .
-The whole state’s poverty rate is , with the nationwide poverty rate at .
+The economic information from Parma demonstrates an across-the-board poverty rate of .
+The overall poverty rate throughout the state is , and the country's number stands at .

 Economy Quick Stats